 Themes provide templates for the customization of the appearance and functionality of your public-facing websites.
 Themes can also be translated to support multiple written languages and regional dialects.

-The Superdesk Publisher themes system is built on top of fast, flexible and easy to use Twig templates.
+There are two Superdesk Web Publisher themes systems; default one is built on top of fast, flexible and easy to use Twig templates.
+Alternativelly, PWA Next.js (React/Node.js) Superdesk Publisher renderer can be used.